 Oysters: For award-winning wine writer Andrew Jefford, a platter of shimmeringly fresh oysters are the only way to kick off the celebrations, especially paired with a bottle of Bollinger (any Champagne will do the trick though, or try a Crémant or Cava for a more budget-friendly option).

 What to drink: If the Champagne route isn't for you, a perfectly chilled still white is the answer.
 The Beyer family of Alsace believe their wine goes so well with oysters that they even named a cuvée especially (Riesling Les Ecaillers, Léon Beyer 2017) and a steely Chablis or picpoul make an equally impressive match.

 Andrew Jefford talks oysters, Bollinger and a bittersweet French Christmas

 Browse wines to go with oysters

 Scallops have a gentle sweetness and plump texture that call for a wine with plenty of ripe fruit flavours.

-What to drink: Try a Vouvray, or, as our resident sommelier Marjorie Cropp-Legendre suggests a 'fancier dish of pan-seared scallops with curried parsnip purée and parsnip crisps' matched with a premium US chardonnay which should have the 'bright acidity, fresh apple, citrus and pear fruit flavours and a touch of spice' to harmonise with every element.
+What to drink: Try a Vouvray, or, as ex-sommelier Marjorie Cropp-Legendre suggests a 'fancier dish of pan-seared scallops with curried parsnip purée and parsnip crisps' matched with a premium US chardonnay which should have the 'bright acidity, fresh apple, citrus and pear fruit flavours and a touch of spice' to harmonise with every element.